Course Outline

 2. Query Planner Statistics for Government

-• ANALYZE operation and extended statistics
+• Importance of the ANALYZE operation and extended statistics in query optimization.

 3. Using Indexes for Government

-• BRIN indexes
+• Introduction to BRIN indexes for large datasets.

-• GiST and GIN indexes
+• Exploration of GiST and GIN indexes for specialized data types.

 4. Using Advanced Table Structures for Government